l7mp/mc-wan/README.md

           port: 8080
 ```

-The `rules` is copied verbatim to the HTTPRoute, except that we rewrite the `hostname` to the
+The `http.rules` object is copied verbatim from the ServiceExport to the HTTPRoute, except that we
-original name of the target service and set the `backendRefs` to refer to the exported service
+rewrite the `hostname` to the original name of the target service and set the `backendRefs` to
-`payment.secure` over port 8080.
+refer to the exported service `payment.secure` over port 8080.

 We may need to add an [annotation](https://gateway-api.sigs.k8s.io/guides/multiple-ns) or a
 `PolicyTargetReference` as well to allow cross-namespace routing.